 M32 / M20 Gearbox Information / Repairs / Rebuilds / Upgrades

-There is a very common issue with these gearboxes.
-The symptoms can vary- some complain of whining but no movement in the gearstick, whilst some complain of movement but no whining!
+There is a very common problem with the M32 gearbox, the symptoms can vary and some complain of whining but no movement in the gearstick, whilst some complain of movement but no whining!

-- When disengaging the clutch in 1st gear when pulling away, whilst holding the gearstick, it will move back into your hand, sometimes by 10-20mm! (the greater the movement, the worse the problem)
+- When disengaging the clutch in 1st gear when pulling away, whilst holding the gear stick, it will move back into your hand, sometimes by 10-20mm! (the greater the movement, the worse the problem)

-– Whining sound coming from glovebox area in 1st, 2nd, 5th and 6th gears
+- Whining sound coming from behind glove box area

 The 2010-2012 gearboxes have seen more issues with pitted pinion bearings than earlier versions – this is due to GM changing the bearings to FAG and NGBC, as opposed to the earlier Timken bearings.